MicrosoftDocs/defender-docs/defender-office-365/air-view-investigation-results.md

 [!INCLUDE [MDO Trial banner](../includes/mdo-trial-banner.md)]

-Details about active and completed [automated investigations](air-about.md) in Microsoft 365 organizations with [Microsoft Defender for Office 365 Plan 2](mdo-about.md#defender-for-office-365-plan-2-capabilities) are available on the **Investigations** page in the Microsoft Defender portal.
+Details about active and completed [automated investigations](air-about.md) in Microsoft 365 organizations with [Microsoft Defender for Office 365 Plan 2](mdo-about.md#defender-for-office-365-plan-2-capabilities) are available on the **Investigations** page in the Microsoft Defender portal at <https://security.microsoft.com/airinvestigation>.
 Investigation details provide you with up-to-date status and (with the right permissions) the ability to approve any pending actions.

 > [!TIP]
 > Check out the unified investigation page in the Microsoft Defender portal.
 To learn more, see [Unified investigation page](/defender-xdr/m365d-autoir-results#new-unified-investigation-page).